 Mrs. Celano is a former teacher who has taught Latin, theology, and social studies.
 Her teaching experience spans every grade from third through eleventh grades, and she has broad experience in a wide variety of Catholic educational settings.
 In addition to serving as Director of Instruction for the acclaimed St. Paul’s Choir School, she has taught religion at Boston College High School and the Dominican Academy in New York City,completed the Institute for Catholic Liberal Education’s Aspiring School Leader Program, and has worked in collaboration with the Classical Learning Test.
 She has taught First Communion and Confirmation preparation and adult catechesis classes, and she also spent a year homeschooling her son.

 Mrs. Celano earned an M.T.S., Theology, from the University of Notre Dame, with the History of Christianity as her major field of study, and a B.A., History, with honors, from The Johns Hopkins University in Baltimore, Maryland.
 She was also awarded a full academic scholarship for the graduate study of religion at Yale University, where she served as a teaching fellow in the Yale Divinity School.
 While an undergraduate scholar, Mrs. Celano served as the Religious Life Committee Chair at the Newman Center at Johns Hopkins University.

 Mrs. Celano and her husband, Chris, met at the Johns Hopkins’ Newman Center when her future husband was preparing her to be an altar server.
-They have two school-aged children — a son who will be entering high school next year and a daughter who is a kindergarten student at a parochial school.
+They have two school-aged children — a son who is in high school and a daughter who is an elementary scholar at a parochial school.
 In her leisure, Mrs. Celano enjoys praying the Liturgy of the Hours, reading 19th century British literature, and going on nature walks.